stulp/dmpbbo/demos/demos.md

 If you are not interested in C++, the pure Python demos are located in dmpbbo/demos_python/.

-The bottom-up approach to understanding the functionality of the code would imply the following order:
+The bottom-up approach to understanding the functionality of the code would imply the following order (each module/directory contains its own demos.md file):

 * Dynamical Systems (in dynamicalsystems/) This module provides implementations of several basic dynamical systems.
 DMPs are combinations of such systems.
 This module is completely independent of all other modules.